HANICA-DWA/sep2021-project-opossum/documentatie/Spikes/chrome-extension/README.md

 Unfortunenately there is no way to persist the Redux state within a chrome extension out of the box (i.e. the Redux state resets when the extensions' popup/options screen closes/on refresh).
 Fortunenately however, there is a package that will persist the state with very little effort: [Reduxed Chrome Storage](https://www.npmjs.com/package/reduxed-chrome-storage), which uses [chrome.storage API](https://developer.chrome.com/docs/extensions/reference/storage/) to save the state.

-> The only downside of using this package is that it does not support the [`configureStore`](https://redux-toolkit.js.org/api/configureStore) function from Redux Toolkit.
-Instead we can use [`createStore`](https://redux.js.org/api/createstore) and [`combineReducers`](https://redux.js.org/api/combinereducers) from _traditional_ Redux to setu
+> The only downside of using Reduxed Chrome Storage is that it does not support the [`configureStore`](https://redux-toolkit.js.org/api/configureStore) method from Redux Toolkit.
+Instead we can use [`createStore`](https://redux.js.org/api/createstore) and [`combineReducers`](https://redux.js.org/api/combinereducers) from _traditional_ Redux to setup the store.
-> Redux can be used in non React components.p the store.

 The [chrome.storage API](https://developer.chrome.com/docs/extensions/reference/storage/) is asynchronous.
 Therefore the store which is created by [Reduxed Chrome Storages](https://www.npmjs.com/package/reduxed-chrome-storage) function `storeCreatorFactory` needs to be imported asynschoniously.